pascal-parent/esphome/Kitchen Display/README.md

 ## The bill of materials

+### ESP32 S with a 240*320 ILI9341 screen
 * ESP32, I used a NodeMCU ESP32S Development board, but any ESP32 would work, you'll need to readjust the pins accordingly.
 * A 10uf capacitor to force the ESP32 into programing mode, this is only required for the first upload.
 * Some Jumpers.
 * A breadboard
 * TFT SPI Touchscreen - I used a 3.2in 240*320 ILI9341.
 Please do not try to use a ILI9488, from what I gather ESPHome is not yet compatible with it.
+* A suitable USB cable for your ESP32

+### ESP32 S3 with PSRAM with a 480*320 ILI9488 screen
+* ESP32 S3, I used a ESP32 S3 Development board.
+* Some Jumpers.
+* A breadboard
+* TFT SPI Touchscreen - I used a 4in 480*320 ILI9488.
 * A suitable USB cable for your ESP32

 Optionally: